By Maureen Milliken

 You will like a character.
 That character will be put in jeopardy.
 If it’s a series and he or she is the protagonist, it’ll all end up okay (most of the time).
 You’ll be worried anyway, because that’s the fun of the mystery novel.
 This will happen, in a series, more to this beloved protagonist than will happen to the entire population of an average American city in a lifetime.
 A normal person would be dead or in a rubber room.
 But the plucky protagonist will keep bouncing along and you will accept it because you are reading a mystery series.

 YOU WILL PAY ATTENTION

 This is important with any book, but this blog post is about mysteries.
 I’ve had people email me or accost me in parking lots (it’s true!) wanting to argue plot points.
-I know I’ve ready my book a gazillion times and most others have already read them once.
-But most of their questions are answered in the book, they just missed it.
+I know I’ve read my book a gazillion times and most others have only read them once, but most of their questions are answered in the book.
+They just missed it.
 Don’t speed read it, dear reader.
 Don’t surf your phone with one hand and read with the other.
 If the writer is going to make sure she adheres to the Goldfinger rule, the least you can do is pay attention.
 I don’t mean to sound snarky, I’m just asking you to hold up your end of the deal.

 LACK OF SLEEP